 This new bad pixel table was generated using data taken from September 9th, 2021 through October 5th, 2021.
 Currently, the Calibration Reference Data System only has WFC3 UVIS bad pixel reference tables up to a USEAFTER date of August 11th, 2021.
 The automated pipeline should now use these reference files as the bad pixel table on any UVIS datasets obtained between the dates above, or beyond because they represent the most accurate measure of pixel stability at the time of the science observation.
 These WFC3 UVIS bpx files were generated using 900 second dark exposures from the HST Cycle 28 daily monitoring programs 16414 and 16396.
 More information about the UVIS bad pixel tables is outlined in the WFC3 ISR 2018.15 and WFC3 ISR 2021.14.

-||These files were generated following the ACS WFC anneal on July 20, 2020, and should be used to calibrate ACS WFC observations taken between June 26, 2020 and July 20, 2020.
+||The ACS WFC bias, dark, CTE dark, and sink files were generated following the ACS WFC anneal on Oct 11, 2021, and should be used to calibrate ACS WFC observations taken between Sep 13, 2021 and Oct 11, 2021.